praneeth-kumar-ffg/FileUploadProject/financepeer/README.md

 2.Head over to the mysite directory which is our backend app.

 3. Run the following commands in the same directory as `manage.py`:
-   `pipenv install` and `pipenv install --dev`.
+   `pipenv install` and `pipenv install --dev`(install all packages).
 If pipenv not present install via pip.

 4. After setting up your database with configurations found in settings.py inside mysite directory, Run i)python manage.py makemigrations